AlexFree/Erlang.PortIO/README.md

 Master-Slave
 Sometimes it is need to make port as Master but Erlang side as Slave.
 There is no problem to do it, just make Erlang side as command listener.

+HOW TO DEBUG

+- open Erlang console and cd("Erlang.PortIO/example/ErlClient").
+- c(client).
+- client:start([]).
+- open VS solutiona and attach to process ErlPort
+- set a breakpoint you would like
+- client:ping().

+If everything is ok - bp will hit.